The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 \subsection{Timescale Comparison}

-Figure \ref{Fig:AgeVsMass} shows these characteristic timescales for the evolutionary channels for SIGOs mentioned above.
-In grey, one can see the characteristic timescale for gravitational collapse of SIGOs identified at z$=20$ and at least one other snapshot\footnote{Here we use multiple snapshots in order to limit false detections of SIGOs and better constrain their dynamical properties.} of Run $2$vH$2$.
+Figure~\ref{Fig:AgeVsMass} shows these characteristic timescales for the evolutionary channels for SIGOs mentioned above.
+In grey, one can see the characteristic timescale for gravitational collapse of SIGOs identified at $z=20$ and at least one other snapshot\footnote{Here we use multiple snapshots in order to limit false detections of SIGOs and better constrain their dynamical properties.} of Run $2$vH$2$.
 In green, we show the range of fall-back timescales to the nearest halo in the simulation.
 In blue, we show the range of cooling times for the SIGOs to cool through molecular hydrogen cooling to Jeans collapse (for SIGOs with a Mach dispersion less than 1) or collapse through the critical density (for SIGOs with a Mach dispersion greater than 1).
 For all of these regions, we also add a dotted line, showing the timescale for a SIGO of a given mass with median properties (principle axis lengths, distance from the nearest halo, temperature, gas fraction, and velocity dispersion).
 We also add a black line showing a typical timescale for 2-body relaxation in the simulation at simulation resolution.
-The figure also shows the age and mass of each SIGO in Run $2$vH$2$ at z=$20$.
+The figure also shows the age and mass of each SIGO in Run $2$vH$2$ at $z=20$.
+The age is computed by comparing the first redshift at which each object meets the conditions to be identified as a SIGO (outlined in Section~\ref{sec:Meth}) to the time of the plot at $z=20$.
 Note that SIGOs with an age of $0.45$ Myr are those that have just formed in the simulation.
+The age is calculated by assuming that their formation time is halfway between the penultimate and final snapshots.

 As one can see from the plot, the cooling timescale has a strong (roughly M$^{-2.6}$) dependence on mass.
 Because of this, molecular cooling alone is not sufficient to efficiently cool SIGOs below about $\sim 10^5$ M$_\odot$ to collapse.
 In essentially all cases with such SIGOs, the cooling timescale will be dramatically longer than the collapse and fall-back timescales, so the SIGO will fall into a halo before forming stars.